Telstra has massively overhauled its phone plans – no more contracts or leasing

 One such trimming is the loss of unlimited international calls and texts (to eligible countries), which you can add on to your plan for a $10 monthly fee.
 Unlimited local calls and texts are still included across all four plans.

-Similarly, there's no more included global roaming data, so you'll either have to cop the "standard rates" for roaming data or purchase an "International Day Pass".
-We've reached out to Telstra to find out exactly what this entails.
+Similarly, there's no more included global roaming data, so you'll either have to cop the "standard rates" for roaming data or purchase an "International Day Pass", which costs $10 per day and includes unlimited roaming talk and text, 200MB of included data, and charges of $10 per 500MB excess data usage.

 Data only